rmc4th/Real-Time-Bus-Tracker/readme.md

 2. Discards (pops()) existing markers.
 3. Creates new markers based on (new) data.

-##Result
+## Result
-The following files aree contained in this repository.
+The following files are contained in this repository.
 1. Index.html - Main document: Draws map, Fetches data, Controls markers
 2. styles.css - Stylesheet for map and popups
 3. busLines.js - Defines lines for bus routes